NiksonJD/HotKitchen/README.md

-This is the *HotKitchen* project I made myself.
+This is the *HotKitchen* project

-RESTful API
+RESTful API  works through Postman program

 Stage 1/5: SignIn - SingUp
 Create registration and authorization using the database with simple post methods.
 Connect the database, learn how to store information inside, and correctly process various requests.